 In January of the second semester of their junior year, qualified political science majors will be eligible to apply to earn an M.A. in political science in conjunction with their B.A. degree.
 Interested students who meet the requirements (see box) may apply for one of a limited number of spaces by submitting a personal statement and three academic letters of recommendation.

 The Five-Year B.A./M.A. program allows undergraduate students to earn a Master's degree in half the time and at half the price of a regular M.A. degree.
 Masters degrees are increasingly expected for many entry-level positions in the public and non-profit sector as well as for acceptance in competitive Ph.D. programs.

-Students who are accepted to the program will take three PSC graduate courses and any remaining upper level PSC undergraduate courses in their Senior Year.
-The three graduate courses will be applied to both the BA and the MA degrees.
-Students will also take their remaining seven graduate courses in their fifth year (for example: 1 course over the summer and three courses in the Fall Semester and Spring Semester).
+If you are accepted to the program you will take three political science graduate courses along with your remaining undergraduate courses in your senior year.
+The three graduate courses will be applied to both the B.A. and M.A. degrees.
+You will take your remaining seven graduate courses in your fifth year, typically by taking one course over the summer and three courses each during the fall and spring semesters.

 Continuing in the Program

 Seniors need to complete permission cards to enroll in graduate courses.
 During the last semester of undergraduate work (typically the eighth semester), students fill out the first two pages of the Graduate Studies Application Form to receive formal admission to the M.A. program.
 The Political Science Graduate Committee evaluates the applications, with admission contingent upon maintaining a qualifying cumulative undergraduate GPA and on the grades in the graduate courses completed during senior year.
 You must retain a cumulative GPA of 3.0 throughout years four and five to remain in good standing.
 For more information contact Markus Kreuzer, Political Science Graduate Director.